Skip to main content

 For electric water heaters, the high limit is programmed into the water heater and is resettable.
 (This should also be checked if your electric water heater has gone from exceedingly hot to suddenly not hot at all.)

-How to Reset the Temperature Maximum in an Electric Water Heater
+How to Reset the High Temperature Lockout in an Electric Water Heater

 • First, make sure the power to the water heater is totally off.